mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 The token-metadata json fields have the following semantics:

+* `schema_version`: An integer describing the version number of the schema of this document.
+This is 1 until a future MCIP proposes schema modifications.
 * `signing_timestamp`: A string representation of the unix timestamp at the time of creating the document's signature.
 * `token_id`: A decimal string representation of the `u64` corresponding to the token id.
 * `currency_name`: A UTF-8 string which is the full, official name of the currency.
 This is intended to be an english-language noun or noun phrase.